rhdtownsend/gyre/doc/source/user-guide/preliminaries.rst

 Citing GYRE
 ===========

-If you use GYRE in your research, please cite the relevant 'instrument' papers:
+If you use GYRE in your research, please cite one or more of the relevant 'instrument' papers:

 * :ads_citet:`townsend:2013` describes the basic operation of the code;
-* :ads_citet:`townsend:2018` outlines improvements to allow non-adiabatic calculations.
+* :ads_citet:`townsend:2018` outlines improvements to allow :ref:`non-adiabatic calculations <non-ad-calcs>`.
-* :ads_citet:`goldstein:2020` describes the contour method for non-adiabatic calculations.
+* :ads_citet:`goldstein:2020` describes the :ref:`contour method <non-ad-contour>` for
+  non-adiabatic calculations.

 If you find yourself using GYRE on a regular basis, you might consider